About ZFPT2 - Go on and Find it

 Our family had been to Manly Warringah War Memorial Park (Manly Dam) on many occasions.
 However, it wasn't until shortly before placing this series (in January 2013) that we managed to complete the Circuit Walk that goes around the dam.
 The reason we finally got around to doing the walk was to scout out locations for a Geocaching Power Trail!
 And we're hoping that the Power Trail will be enough to motivate others to take this enjoyable walk.

 The Power Trail originally consisted of 21 caches placed along the Circuit Walk.
-Unfortunately, as of August 2022, 7 of the caches have been archived so 14 caches remain.
+Unfortunately, as of July 2025, 11 of the caches have been archived so only 10 caches remain.
 Here are the links to the archived caches, in case you're interested:

-Depending on how fast you walk and how quickly you find and log the caches, the Power Trail could take you between 3 1/2 and 6 hours to complete.
-When we trialled the Power Trail, it took us about 5 1/4 hours.
-This included time spent finding caches and breaks for lunch, snacks and short swims!
+Depending on how fast you walk and how quickly you find and log the caches, the Power Trail, with 10 caches to find, could take you between 2 1/2 and 4 hours to complete.

 Please stick to the marked Circuit Walk trail.
 At times your GPS may point in a slightly different direction, but there is never a need for bushbashing between caches.